moorepants/eme185/content/pages/reports.rst

    the high level view of the plan.
 Financing
    The costs should be refined as much as possible to give a very realistic estimate of what you plan to spend.
-A bill of materials (see definition above) should be included with best estimates of all project costs.
-Be sure to account for shipping, tax, and any other indirect costs.
+A refined budget and bill of materials (see definition above) should be included with best estimates of all project costs.
+Be sure to account for cost overruns, shipping, tax, and any other indirect costs.
 This bill of materials will be your and the instructors' guide to purchasing.

    If your sponsor is not covering the costs (or all of the costs) of your project you will need to include a statement that requests money from the MAE department.
 You must include the amount of money from any other sources with this request.
-We will evaluate the requests and try to provide you with your requested amount from the limited available money by the start of the Spring quarter.
+We will evaluate the requests and try to provide you with your requested amount from the limited available money by the start of the spring quarter.
 There is no guarantee that you will get what you ask for.
    This will be based off the amount requested and the quality of your work.
-Hazard Analysis (0.5 pages)
+Hazard Analysis
-   You shall include a hazard analysis of your design using Failure Modes and Effects Analysis (FMEA).
+   You shall include a hazard analysis of your design using Failure Modes and Effects Analysis (FMEA) (half page max).
 Identify the hazards, risks, and implemented controls.
 Include a concise description within this section of each hazard that can cause an injury and a control for how your team minimizes the hazards.
 Describe only the highest risk hazards.
 Include only a concise FMEA table in the report.
 Extensive tables of your FMEA can be included in the appendix.
 Appendices
    The appendices should include any details that support the content of your paper. **Note that the report should make complete sense if the appendices